 - And though skilled in many areas, the fact that Angel isn't a particularly good detective does get lampshaded, to the point that he ends up having to hire a private detective in one episode, despite ostensibly being one himself.

-- Lost Girl: Though not a true vampire but a succubus Bo is close enough.
-She did not know she was different until she accidently killed her boyfriend at age 17 causing her to run away from home.
-Ten years later she still does not know what she is (she just thinks she is some sort of freak) until she is found by the Fae authorities.
-Rather than choose between joining the light Fae or dark Fae she decides to remain neutral and becomes a supernatural private detective for the Fae or humans.
+- Lost Girl: Though not a true vampire but a succubus, Bo is close enough.
+She did not know she was different until she accidentally killed her boyfriend at age 17, causing her to run away from home.
+Ten years later, she still does not know what she is (she just thinks she is some sort of freak), until she is found by the Fae authorities.
+Rather than choose between joining the light Fae or dark Fae, she decides to remain neutral and becomes a supernatural private detective for the Fae or humans.
 Her 'Sire' issues mostly relate to why she was abandoned as a baby (being raised without any warning of what she was).
-Though not said specifically Bo is trying to atone for her years of feeding and running, made possible because her Fae lovers can be fed on more safely until she learns how to feed off human lovers without killing them.
+Though not said specifically, Bo is trying to atone for her years of feeding and running, made possible because her Fae lovers can be fed on more safely until she learns how to feed off human lovers without killing them.

 - Franklin Mott in True Blood is both a vampire and a detective, but instead of the typical good guy, he's a psychopathic yandere.

-- There's a Korean drama titled Vampire Prosecutor which is about exactly what it sounds like and is about a Vegetarian Vampire with memory issues who solves crime, albeit as a prosecutor rather than the typical private investigator.
-He is assisted by a human detective though.
+- There's a Korean drama titled Vampire Prosecutor which is about exactly what it sounds like.
+It's about a Vegetarian Vampire with memory issues who solves crime, albeit as a prosecutor rather than the typical private investigator.
+He is assisted by a human detective, though.